Industrial woodworking machine with dust extraction tubes in a spacious workshop with tools and materials.

 Dust Collector Systems: A Must Have In Woodworking Industry

-Contaminant Characteristic
+Contaminant Characteristics

-Before going into the details of why a dust collector system is important for the woodworking industry, it’s important to understand the characteristic of the dust emitted during processing.
+Before going into the details of why a dust collector system is important for the woodworking industry, it's important to understand the characteristics of the dust emitted during processing.
 This depends on the process implemented and the kind of wood used.
 Hardwood processing creates finer particles as compared to softwood.

 Moisture content

 Moisture content significantly influences the process as well.
 Processing of woods with higher moisture content generates particulates of irregular shape with slight adhesiveness.
-Processing of dry woods generates more splinters.
+Processing of dry wood generates more splinters.
 Other materials like plywood, fiberboards, and OSB produce resins and glues during processing.

-Equipment employed during Process
+Equipment employed during the Process

-The operation and equipment utilized during processing also affects the characteristics of contaminants.
+The operation and equipment utilized during processing also affect the characteristics of contaminants.
 Finishing processes are usually high-speed and generate fine particulates with sizes up to 5 µm.
 The size can vary up to 200 µm for processes that involve the use of larger equipment like jointers, saws, and routers.
 The use of drills, lathes, and planers can produce particulates with a thickness of ¼ inch.

 The irregular sizes and shapes of particulates make them abrasive.
-The contaminants are hygroscopic in nature and once combined with moisture; they agglomerate and adhere to equipment, damaging the machinery.
+The contaminants are hygroscopic in nature and, once combined with moisture, they agglomerate and adhere to equipment, damaging the machinery.

 Risks associated with contaminants